• Skip to primary navigation

 Instructions

 • Preheat oven to 375°F. Line a baking sheet with aluminum foil or parchment paper.
 Scatter the bread cubes on the baking sheet and bake for about 10 minutes.
-Remove from the oven and turn the heat down to 350 degrees.
+Remove from the oven and turn the heat up to 400 degrees.

 • Place the bread cubes, roasted red bell peppers, almonds, olive oil, lemon juice, pinch of kosher salt and paprika in a food processor and pulse or process until smooth.
 Add the water, 1 tablespoon at a time, pulsing after each addition until the sauce reaches desired consistency.
 Set aside.